 And by taking a generative approach with their team, leaders grow future leaders.

-When leaders coach, they create a culture that is empowering and energizing.
+When leaders coach, they create a culture that is empowering and energising.
 When coached, people develop, their motivation elevates, and they engage more deeply.
-Organizations with excellent cultural support for coaching and where senior leaders coach frequently, experience:
+Organisations with excellent cultural support for coaching and where senior leaders coach frequently, experience:

 Better Business Results